-The rapid pace of innovation, continuing climate change impacts, and trending demographic shifts make it clear that an adaptive approach is needed in Southern Vermont.
+The rapid pace of innovation, continuing economic resilience to disaster impacts, and trending demographic shifts make it clear that an adaptive approach is needed in Southern Vermont.
 The region's challenges are persistent and evolving, requiring a proactive stance to ensure long-term viability and prosperity.
-While this strategy outlines various initiatives to address specific concerns, the overarching imperative is for the region to embrace a collective culture of adaptation that considers what to do to improve tomorrow and 20 years in the future.
+While this strategy outlines various initiatives to address specific concerns, the overarching imperative is for the region to embrace a collective culture of adaptation that considers what to do to improve tomorrow and twenty years in the future.

 This adaptation encompasses multiple facets of community and economic life.
-It involves investing in community infrastructure to withstand and respond to climate change impacts, transforming healthcare, restructuring the educational system to align with shifting demographic realities, and supporting businesses in their transition to operating effectively with a constrained workforce.
+It involves investing in community infrastructure to withstand and respond to broad increases in environmental impacts, transforming healthcare, restructuring the educational system to align with shifting demographic realities, and supporting businesses in their transition to operating effectively with a constrained workforce.